Voice of change: A conversation with Betsy Pilon

 I also recognise the immense privilege I carry—I was fortunate to have access to healthcare and insights many others have not.
 I had professional skills in building rapport with various healthcare professionals in my career, and it was still very hard.
 I knew if it was hard for me, it had to be impossible for people who had more systemic barriers against them by social determinants of health and who didn't have the extra time to dedicate to seeing how we could change this.

 My journey with Hope for HIE has given me a more well-rounded view of systemic barriers and gaps, unmet needs, and a solution-based mindset to tackle things that I firmly believe can change.
-We have seen much of this change over the last decade, particularly with organisations like the Newborn Brain Society, which brings together multiple specialties focused on the newborn brain and incorporates patient advocacy.
+We have seen much of this change over the last decade, particularly with organisations like the Newborn Brain Society, which brings together multiple specialities focused on the newborn brain and incorporates patient advocacy.
 In the case of HIE, neonatology often focuses on a relatively short timeline due to the acute, intensive nature of care—where "long-term" might mean two or three years.
 However, for our community, long-term means the entire lifespan.

 What are the biggest challenges families face after an HIE diagnosis, and how can healthcare providers better support them during this critical time?